mikerae/html-and-css-essentials-portfolio-project/README.md

 ![Responsible Fire Lighting](/assets/images/responsible-firelighting.png)

 ## Stay In Touch Section
 In this section the user is invited to join our community, initially by indicating an interest in staying in touch.
-There is an optional oportunty to communicate the user's bushcraft interests and sign up for a news letter and information about upcoming events.
+There is an optional opportunity to communicate the user's bushcraft interests and sign up for a news letter and information about upcoming events.
 Basic contact information is required to be submitted.
-If a name input field is not filled in, or if a non-valid email address is entered the user is prompted to properly fill in these fields before the form will be submited.
+If a name input field is not filled in, or if a non-valid email address is entered the user is prompted to properly fill in these fields before the form will be submitted.

 The name and email fields are responsive in that the background colour changes on-hover.
-The submit button is responsive consisitent with all the other call-to-action buttons on the site.
+The submit button is responsive consistent with all the other call-to-action buttons on the site.

 Since this project is limited to a static website it is beyond the scope of the project to handle any form data.
 A simulated server response is created by linking the submit button to a 'Response page' in which the user is thanked for their interaction.